 - a.
 Enclosure; - b.
 Critical components; - 1.
-Actuators: - 2.
+Actuators; - 2.
 Disconnecting device; - 3.
 FPC-overcurrent protective devices (SCPD and LRPD); - 4.
 Full voltage starting means; - 5.
 Reduced voltage starting means; - 6.
 External means of measuring voltage and current; - 7.
 Power transfer switch; where required, - 8.
-VFD and related components, when required. - 3.2.1.8.1 All components shall comply with their own relevant NEC or IEC product standard, where applicable, and the additional requirements of this standard. - Voltage surge arrester, (Not required if the controller can withstand without damage a 10 kV impulse in accordance with ANSI/IEEE C62.41, or the controller is rated in excess of 600 Volts); - d.
-Pressure recorder, (When appropriate to the installation or as required by the authority having jurisdiction); - e.
-Sensors, detectors, monitoring devices, alarms and appropriate signal devices. - f.
+VFD and related components, when required. - 3.2.1.9 All components shall comply with their own relevant NEC or IEC product standard, where applicable, and the additional requirements of this standard. - a.
+Voltage surge arrester, (Not required if the controller can withstand without damage a 10 kV impulse in accordance with ANSI/IEEE C62.41, or the controller is rated in excess of 600 Volts); - b.
+Pressure recorder, (When appropriate to the installation or as required by the authority having jurisdiction); - c.
+Sensors, detectors, monitoring devices, alarms and appropriate signal devices. - d.
 Control Power Transformers; - Note: fusing is not allowed for circuitry involved with pump operation.

-[Exception being High (Medium) Voltage Controllers] - g.
+[Exception being High (Medium) Voltage Controllers] - e.
 Door Interlocking to prevent powering up the unit with any of its doors open, and to prevent opening any of its doors while the controller is powering up.
-This involves either the isolating switch, or the circuit breaker with controllers rated 600 Volts or less, or the Isolating Switch in High/Medium Voltage Controllers.

-The controller may include other optional equipment that is the subject of agreement between the manufacturer and the user.
-Such equipment must be evaluated under this standard, and must be specifically approved by the AHJ.

-3.2.2 Limited Service Electric Controller
+This involves either the isolating switch, or the circuit breaker with controllers rated 600 Volts or less, or the Isolating Switch in High/Medium Voltage Controllers. - 3.2.1.10 The controller may include other optional equipment that is the subject of agreement between the manufacturer and the user.
+Such equipment must be evaluated under this standard, and must be specifically approved by the AHJ. - 3.2.2 Limited Service Electric Controller

-Limited service controllers are not FM Approved by FM Approvals.
+Limited service controllers are not certified by the certification agency.
 The following is provided as reference for the reader since these devices exist in the fire protection community.

-Limited Service electric controllers must meet all the provisions of automatic full service electric fire pump controllers with the following exceptions:
+Limited service electric controllers must meet all the provisions of automatic full service electric fire pump controllers with the following exceptions: